ministryofjustice/security-guidance/docs/spam-and-phishing-guide.md

 -   Configuring [Secure Multipurpose Internet Mail Extension \(S/MIME\)](https://en.wikipedia.org/wiki/S/MIME) to encrypt emails and provide unique digital certificates.
 -   Implementing certificate based authentication for all end user machines and devices, for example printers with email services enabled.
--   Using TLS certificates which use the HTTPS protocol to provide a secure connection between the MoJ and third parties when using webmail portals.
+-   Using TLS certificates which use the HTTPS protocol to provide a secure connection between the and third parties when using webmail portals.
 -   Using SMTPS \(SMTP encrypted with TLS\) rather than unencrypted SMTP.

 ## Mail Check

 [Mail Check](https://www.ncsc.gov.uk/information/mailcheck) is an NCSC cyber defence service.
 It enables email administrators to improve and maintain the security of email domains by preventing spoofing attacks.
-All domains operated by, or on behalf of, the MoJ, **shall** be added to Mail Check, regardless of whether the domain is expected to send or receive emails.
-All future contracts and agreements with third party suppliers **shall** make this a requirement.
+All domains operated by, or on behalf of, the , be added to Mail Check, regardless of whether the domain is expected to send or receive emails.
+All future contracts and agreements with third party suppliers make this a requirement.

-Mail Check **should** be used only if the email domain name provided is publicly routable from the Internet using the Simple Mail Transfer Protocol \(SMTP\).
+Mail Check be used only if the email domain name provided is publicly routable from the Internet using the Simple Mail Transfer Protocol \(SMTP\).

-To add domains to the MoJ's Mail Check service subscription, contact the NCSC Mail Check team via [Security team](mailto:security@justice.gov.uk).
+To add domains to the 's Mail Check service subscription, contact the NCSC Mail Check team via .

 ## Email sandboxing